DataJuggler/UltimateHelper/README.md

 # News

+9.2.2024: I fixed a bug with GetTextLines in case the text just has \r, instead of \r\n for new lines.

 8.14.2024: I changed NumericHelper.RoundDown and RoundUp to now take into account digits.

 1.16.2024: The description was wrong for this project.
 I had forgot to change the description to, This project has been updated to .NET 8.